Assassination of Jovenel Moïse: Political turmoil

 During Moïse's time in office, political unrest and violence were common, including violent anti-government protests.
 The span of Moïse's term in office was disputed, sparking a constitutional crisis.
 Presidential terms in Haiti are five years, and Moïse claimed a mandate to govern until February 2022, five years after his taking office.
 However, opposition figures claimed Moïse's mandate ended in February 2021, five years after the victor of the 2015 presidential election would have been sworn in under normal circumstances.
 Widespread protests demanded Moïse's resignation, and the opposition named Judge Joseph Mécène Jean-Louis as a proposed interim president in February 2021.
 Moïse received support from the United States government and the Organization of American States (OAS) to remain in office until 2022.
 Scheduled legislative elections in October 2019, as well as a referendum for a new constitution, were delayed until September 2021, which resulted in Moïse ruling by decree.

 Moïse said he foiled a coup attempt to kill him and overthrow the government in February 2021; at least 23 people were arrested.
 Moïse appointed seven different prime ministers during his time in office, the last of whom was Ariel Henry, who was appointed on 5 July 2021, but had not been sworn in by the time of the attack.

-The New York Times revealed that before his death, Moïse had been working to expose the corrupt politicians and businesspeople who were involved in the illegal drug trade, by passing on the information to the United States.
-The most significant among these people was Charles Saint-Rémy, a businessman and brother-in-law of former Haitian President Michel Martelly.
+The New York Times revealed that before his death, Moïse had been working to expose the corrupt politicians and businesspeople who were involved in the illegal drug trade, by passing on information to the United States.
+The most significant among these people was Charles Saint-Rémy, a businessman and brother-in-law of Martelly.
 Moïse had also been seeking to end the state capture by affluent individuals, including Martelly's family.
 After the apparent coup attempt was prevented in 2021 by Dimitri Hérard, the head of the presidential guard, Moïse accused Haiti's elite of being behind it and privately started planning to have them exposed.